Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Introduction

 \section{Introduction}

-A number of problems in mathematical finance and insurance rely on risk measures, a large class of which are quantile based.
+A number of problems in mathematical finance and insurance rely on risk measures, a large number of which are quantile based.
 Many of them are weighted integrals, or other functionals, of the underlying quantile functions, also known as Values-at-Risk (VaR).
-A few illustrative examples are: \begin{itemize} \item Distortion (spectral) risk measures \citep[e.g.,][Section~8.2.1]{MFE15}. \item Expected Shortfall (ES), also known as the Tail Conditional Expectation, in addition to a number of other names. \item Range-Value-at-Risk (RVaR) \citep{CDS10}, which is the average of quantiles that bridges the ES and the VaR. \item Gini Shortfall (GS) \citep{FWZ2017}. \item Inter-ES \citep{BFWW22}, which is a variability measure defined as the difference of ES's at different levels. \end{itemize} Standard references for the mathematical theory of risk measures are \cite{pr2007}, \cite{R13}, \cite{MFE15}, and \cite{FS16}.
+A few illustrative examples are: \begin{itemize} \item Distortion (spectral) risk measures \citep[e.g.,][Section~8.2.1]{MFE15}. \item Expected Shortfall (ES), also known as the Tail Conditional Expectation, in addition to a number of other names. \item Range-Value-at-Risk (RVaR) \citep{CDS10}, which is the average of quantiles that bridges the ES and the VaR. \item Gini Shortfall (GS) \citep{FWZ2017}. \item Inter-ES \citep{BFWW22}, which is a variability measure defined as the difference of the ES's at different levels. \end{itemize} Standard references for the mathematical theory of risk measures are \cite{pr2007}, \cite{R13}, \cite{MFE15}, and \cite{FS16}.

 Formally, let $X$ be a real-valued random variable, whose cumulative distribution function (cdf) we denote by $F$.
-Suppose that we are interested in developing a large-sample non-parametric statistical inference for the integral
+Suppose for the sake of illustration that we are interested in developing a large-sample non-parametric statistical inference for the integral